joshuamundt/Meteo_Proj/README.md

 ![](Meteo_pic/OSSM_Avg_Rain_Rate_Vs_Months.png)
 ![](Meteo_pic/OOSM_Avg_Rain_Rate_Vs_Months.png)

 The images above show that the lowest average rain rate is in March 2019 and the highest average rain rate is in August 2018 for both locations.
 The biggest discrepency is shown in the early months, where Oregon Shelf's rain rate was significatly low compare to its counterpart.
+Both locations have the highest rain rate in Summer, followed by Fall, Winter, and Spring.

 conclusion
 What pattern do you see?
 Explain.(1points)